sideround/python-project/README.md

 You explore the room.
 This is the Living Room.
 You find a dining table, Door C, and Door D.

-You examine Door D. Your unlock it with a key you have.
+You examine Door D. You unlock it with a key you have.

 Do you want to go to the next room?